 - You spend more than a third of your working life either at work or getting to and from it;

-- A huge chunk of your interpersonal interactions are a result of your place of work (I married an ex-colleague for example (much to her regret)).
+- A huge chunk of your interpersonal interactions are a result of your place of work (I married an ex-colleague for example (much to her horror and regret)).

 Virtually everyone has a laptop/desktop, mobile phone, or both.
 And whether they are work-supplied or personally-owned makes no difference, your employer has direct and personalised access to you.
 They also have the ‘power’ to MAKE you listen/read/respond and ACT in accordance with their mandates.